 Furthermore, the substantive pillar focuses on enhancing the role and status of women in the security sector.
 It calls for comprehensive programmatic design and policies to facilitate the recruitment, training, deployment, and career advancement of women from diverse backgrounds within the security sector.
 The creation of institutional mechanisms and increased representation of women in decision-making positions, both nationally and internationally, further contributes to the realization of this pillar.
 By prioritizing women's empowerment and meaningful participation, this substantive pillar seeks to create a more inclusive and equitable peace and security landscape.
-It recognizes that women in all their f diverse and intersecting identities possess the agency and capacity to be active change agents in conflict transformation and post-conflict development.
+It recognizes that women in all their diverse and intersecting identities possess the agency and capacity to be active change agents in conflict prevention, resolution and transformation, post-conflict development, and peacebuilding.
 Through the implementation of these key themes and actions, this pillar aims to address the existing gender inequalities, amplify women's voices, and foster sustainable peace and security.

-1.1 Women in all their diverse and intersecting identities, through meaningful and substantive representation, participation and leadership, are active change agents in governance, conflict transformation and post-conflict development.
+1.1 Women in all their diverse and intersecting identities, through meaningful and substantive representation, participation and leadership, are active change agents in governance, conflict prevention, resolution, and transformation and post-conflict development and peacebuilding.